lenneryd/listing-app/README.md

 ## Building
 Repository should be possible to import as an Android Studio project. **Android Studio Ladybug | 2024.2.1** was used during development.

 App can be built with `./gradlew clean assmbleDebug` or `./gradlew clean assembleRelease` or using Android Studio.
 Tests can be run through Android studio or by running `./gradlew clean :app:testDebugUnitTest`

+## Releases
+Releases are done manually and uploaded to github.
+They are available under releases.

 # Known issues
 - When running in darkmode the default crossfade animation of the Compose Navigation library is a little too intense when going between screens.